Campus Resources

 • Facilitating courses and providing programming to help students become ethical and globally conscious health care providers.

-• Offering research opportunities for students to hold distinguished internships at prestigious organizations such as the Centers for Disease Control(CDC), the Pan American Health Organization (PAHO) and the U.S. Global Change Research Program (USGCRP).
+• Offering research opportunities for students to hold distinguished internships at prestigious organizations such as the Centers for Disease Control(CDC) and the U.S. Global Change Research Program (USGCRP).

 Additional information is available on the Global Health Pulse page.